simongregersen/thyultra/content.en/about.md

 {{< /hint >}}

-## Start and finish areas
+## Start and finish

-The finish area is located in
+The finish is located in

 Agger
 : [Vesterhavshytten Agger, Vesterhavsvej 2, Agger, 7770 Vestervig](https://goo.gl/maps/yJEhDMuBBBRYEKEF8)